 I travel a lot, will Sublingual Immunotherapy program work for me?

 Sublingual immunotherapy (drops) have distinct advantages over subcutaneous immunotherapy (shots) when traveling.
 SCIT requires that the patient remains in the office after the injection for thirty minutes to monitor for potential side effects.
-With SLIT, the patient can take the serum on the road with him/her.
-All of the bottles are under three ounces, making them perfect for travelers.
+With SLIT, patient can can take the drops at home and is able to travel with the bottles provided for continuous treatment.

 The statements made on our websites have not been evaluated by the FDA (U.S. Food & Drug Administration).
 The information provided by this website is not a substitute for a face-to-face consultation with your physician, and should not be construed as individual medical advice.
 Our products are not intended to diagnose, cure or prevent any disease.